Al-Farabi: Philosophy

 As a philosopher, al-Farabi was a founder of his own school of early Islamic philosophy known as "Farabism" or "Alfarabism", though it was later overshadowed by Avicennism.
 Al-Farabi's school of philosophy "breaks with the philosophy of Plato and Aristotle [... and ...] moves from metaphysics to methodology, a move that anticipates modernity", and "at the level of philosophy, Farabi unites theory and practice [... and] in the sphere of the political he liberates practice from theory".
 His Neoplatonic theology is also more than just metaphysics as rhetoric.
 In his attempt to think through the nature of a First Cause, Farabi discovers the limits of human knowledge".
+However, both the Greeks (Plato & Aristotle) and Al-Farabi share the common concern with truth in their philosophical approach.
+The difference is that Plato and Aristotle ground their metaphysical worldview with the understanding of human life as it related to ultimate philosophical truths, while al-Farabi pursuits the truth as the ultimate goal in itself.
+Al-Farabi's philosophy is a broader trend within Islamic philosophy, evident in the ontological and epistemological outlooks of the tradition.

 Al-Farabi had great influence on science and philosophy for several centuries, and was widely considered second only to Aristotle in knowledge (alluded to by his title of the "Second Teacher"), in his time.
 His work, aimed at synthesis of philosophy and Sufism, paved the way for the work of Avicenna.

-Al-Farabi also wrote a commentary on Aristotle's work, and one of his most notable works is Ara Ahl al-Madina al-Fadila, where he theorized an ideal state, supposedly modelled on Plato's The Republic.
+Al-Farabi also wrote a commentary on Aristotle's work, and one of his most notable works is Ara Ahl al-Madina al-Fadila.
 Al-Farabi argued that religion rendered truth through symbols and persuasion, and, like Plato, saw it as the duty of the philosopher to provide guidance to the state.
-Al-Farabi incorporated the Platonic view, drawing a parallel from within the Islamic context, in that he regarded the ideal state to be ruled by the Prophet-Imam, instead of the philosopher-king envisaged by Plato.
-Al-Farabi argued that the ideal state was the city-state of Medina when it was governed by Muhammad as its head of state, as he was in direct communion with Allah whose law was revealed to him.
+He incorporated the Platonic view to create a theoretical model of an ideal state ruled by an abstract "Prophet-Imam" or "First Ruler."
+It is crucial to note that Al-Farabi never explicitly claimed in his philosophical writings that the historical figure of Muhammad was this perfect leader, nor did he ever state that the city of Medina was the ideal state.
+While traditional commentators often assume he was implicitly referring to Muhammad and Medina, scholars emphasize that his deliberate omission of these specific historical names was intended to establish a universal philosophical ideal, leaving it open to interpretation whether any historical figure actually met his strict philosophical criteria.
 In the absence of the Prophet-Imam, al-Farabi considered democracy as the closest to the ideal state, regarding the order of the Sunni Rashidun Caliphate as an example of such a republican order within early Muslim history.
 However, he also maintained that it was from democracy that imperfect states emerged, noting how the order of the early Islamic Caliphate of the Rashidun caliphs, which he viewed as republican, was later replaced by a form of government resembling a monarchy under the Umayyad and Abbasid dynasties.